Xilinx/Vitis_Embedded_Platform_Source/README.md

   2. Generate software components of platform (using XSCT).
   3. Generate the Vitis platform by packaging hardware and software together using XSCT tool

-  Since Vitis base platforms use pre-built common images for software, it's required to download and install common images for your target device family.
-Please refer to section [Installing the Common Software](#installing-the-common-software) for details

-### Build Types

 The following table summarizes use cases of platforms build :